-Whether you want to be more self-sufficient or you just want to eat healthier meat from a happier animal, raising meat chickens is a great way to get started.
+Whether you want to be more self-sufficient or you just want to eat healthier meat from a happier animal, raising chickens for meat is a great way to get started.
 One of the most popular varieties of chicken to raise for this purpose is the Cornish X (also known as Cornish Cross or CX), but there are other excellent choices if you don’t mind waiting longer to harvest your chickens.

-Heritage vs Hybrid Meat Chickens
+Raising Heritage vs Hybrid Meat Chickens

 - Do you want a mild flavor or a strong chicken flavor?